DETAILED ACTION

 Greyscale

-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the Woo et al.’s device to have the second capacitor electrode is formed of a same material as the drain electrode as taught by Lee in order to have the same process reducing a cost of manufacturing and enhance a stability operation of the semiconductor device, as is known to one of ordinary skill in the art.
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the Woo et al. and Toyota et al.’s device to have the second capacitor electrode is formed of a same material as the drain electrode as taught by Lee in order to have the same process reducing a cost of manufacturing and enhance a stability operation of the semiconductor device, as is known to one of ordinary skill in the art.

-8. Claims 6, 7 are rejected under 35 U.S.C.
-103 as being unpatentable over Woo et al. (10657892) in view of Lee (11335755) and further in view of Sun (2005/0275352).
+4. Claims 6, 7 are rejected under 35 U.S.C.
+103 as being unpatentable over Woo et al. (10657892) and Toyota et al. (7791695) and Lee (11335755) and further in view of Sun (2005/0275352).

-With regard to claims 6, 7, Woo et al. and Lee do not clearly disclose the first capacitor electrode of the plurality of capacitors is connected to a first signal line connected to the gate electrode and the second capacitor electrode of the plurality of capacitors is connected to a second signal line connected to the source electrode wherein at least one of a connection of the first capacitor electrode and the first signal line and a connection of the second capacitor electrode and the second signal line is disconnected in a defective capacitor of the plurality of capacitors.
+With regard to claims 6, 7, Woo et al., Toyota et al., and Lee do not clearly disclose the first capacitor electrode of the plurality of capacitors is connected to a first signal line connected to the gate electrode and the second capacitor electrode of the plurality of capacitors is connected to a second signal line connected to the source electrode wherein at least one of a connection of the first capacitor electrode and the first signal line and a connection of the second capacitor electrode and the second signal line is disconnected in a defective capacitor of the plurality of capacitors.

 However, Sun discloses the first capacitor electrode (referred to as “18A1” by examiner’s annotation shown in fig. 7B below) of the plurality of capacitors (18, 16) is connected to a first signal line (referred to as “SL1” by examiner’s annotation shown in fig. 7B below) connected to the gate electrode (referred to as “S20A1” by examiner’s annotation shown in fig. 7B below) and the second capacitor electrode (referred to as “18A2” by examiner’s annotation shown in fig. 7B below) of the plurality of capacitors (18, 16) is connected to a second signal line (referred to as “SL2” by examiner’s annotation shown in fig. 7B below) connected to the source electrode (referred to as “S1” by examiner’s annotation shown in fig. 7B below; wherein a current flow from a high voltage Vdd to a low voltage Vss.
 Therefore, the wire portion S1 inherently functioning as a source electrode; for example, see paragraph [0008]) wherein a connection (referred to as “16A1” by examiner’s annotation shown in fig. 7B below) of the first capacitor electrode (18A1) and the first signal line (SL1) is disconnected in a defective capacitor (for example, see paragraphs [0035], [0036]) of the plurality of capacitors (18, 16).